citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 This addition is basically what it says on the tin.
 Some homebrew apps require internet access to download data needed for them to work correctly, such as the Mario Kart 7 modpack [CTGP-7](https://ctgp-7.github.io/).
 As this is what is known as a “normal permission” granted from Android, any users of Citra do not need to agree to any additional privacy policies that may have been introduced due to this.

-NOTE: This PR does not mean that Citra Android has multiplayer access.
-This is only related to homebrew apps at the moment.
+NOTE: This PR *does not* mean that Citra Android has multiplayer access.
+It is only related to homebrew apps at the moment.

 ### Allow opening in-emulation menu by pressing Back ([#6248](https://github.com/citra-emu/citra/pull/6248)) by [JosJuice](https://github.com/JosJuice)